Jutes

 There is no consensus amongst historians on the origins of the Jutes.
 One hypothesis is that they originated from the Jutland Peninsula but after a Danish invasion of that area, migrated to the Frisian coast.
 From the Frisian coast they went on to settle southern Britain in the later fifth century during the Migration Period, as part of a larger wave of Germanic migration into Britain.

-They were possibly or probably related to the North Germanic tribe Geats.